EnKrypt/arvind.io/src/pages/posts/the-power-of-two/index.md

 Thanks for sticking through my ramblings.
 These kind of abstract posts are not for everyone, and while they used to be a part of my writing style long ago, I've since lost the habit.

-Older versions of my blog had a lot of abstract posts like this, and a lot of my readers seemed to enjoy them, It'd be quite a loss if this one had none, hence my impulse to write this post.
+Older versions of my blog had a lot of abstract posts like this, and a lot of my readers seemed to enjoy them.
+It'd be quite a loss if this one had none, hence my impulse to write this post.
 I will not publish this, or post it on the internet to be discovered, and chances are that I will not write anything abstract again for quite a while.

-If you've made it so far and found your way here, thank you.
-I hope you were not too lost in the wishy washy nature of the writing.

 On another note, is anyone else excited and can't wait till Auguest 30th when Tool's new album drops?
 I sure as fuck am.